doublesecretagency/craft-googlemaps/docs/guides/prevent-zoom-when-scrolling.md

 ```
 :::

-See the full details about `gestureHandling` in the [Google documentation...](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions.gestureHandling)
+Within the context of the `mapOptions` value, you can indirectly pass a multitude of settings to the Google API.
+Consult the [Google documentation](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions.gestureHandling) for complete details regarding `gestureHandling`.